GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/02.111-120/04.All-Have-Gone-Astray/docs.md

 ---
+title: |
-title: 114.
-All Have Gone Astray
+    114. All Have Gone Astray - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 114.
+All Have Gone Astray.
+We all, O Lord, have gone astray, And wandered from Thy heav'nly way.
+The wilds of sin our feet have trod, Far from the paths of Thee, our God, Far from the paths of Thee, our God.
+    keywords:  |
-    keywords: Christ in Song, All Have Gone Astray, We all, O Lord, have gone astray,
+        Christ in Song, adventhymnals, advent hymnals, All Have Gone Astray, We all, O Lord, have gone astray.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 114. ALL HAVE GONE ASTRAY
+####  Christ in Song,

 ```txt
 1.